 - Probiotics are live microorganisms that are consumed for health benefits.
 They are considered “good bacteria.”

-- Prebiotics are certain nutrients that beneficial microbes (probiotics) like to eat.
+- Prebiotics are certain nutrients that good bacteria (probiotics) like to eat.

 - Postbiotics are the beneficial chemical compounds that good bacteria (probiotics) leave behind after they eat prebiotics.